Darwin Island & Wolf Island

 1. Shark Bay

-Shark Bay at Wolf island is the place to encounter those spectacular shark walls from Galapagos photos – a shark biomass that has to be seen to be believed.
+Shark Bay at Wolf Island Galapagos is the place to encounter those spectacular shark walls from Galapagos photos – a shark biomass that has to be seen to be believed.
 Once again currents are strong here so divers should head to the safe protection of underwater rocks to get comfy and watch the action.
 Shark Bay is a favorite hangout for large schools of Scalloped Hammerheads, while Silky and Galapagos sharks often join in the fun.
-It’s not exagerating to say that the Shark Bay dive experience is akin to being in your very own Discovery Channel documentary!
+It’s not exaggerating to say that the Shark Bay dive experience is akin to being in your very own Discovery Channel documentary!

-Other marine creatures that often pass through Shark Bay include dolphins, Galapagos sealions, eels, rays, Green sea turtles, and large schools of colorful fish.
+Other marine creatures that often pass through Shark Bay include dolphins, Galapagos sea lions, eels, rays, Green sea turtles, and large schools of colorful fish.

 2. The Landslide (El Derrumbre)